 An important characteristic of transit-oriented development is a residential density that is greater than the community average.
 The residential density of the existing single family neighborhoods around the Lamar/Justin TOD District is approximately six units per acre and somewhat higher densities in areas with multi-family housing.
-This Station Area Plan assumes a higher density than the surrounding average with the highest intensity proposed in the TOD Mixed- Use Subdistrict.
+This Station Area Plan assumes a higher density than the surrounding average with the highest intensity adjacent to the rail station.